 It turns out that you can just toss the ears, husks and all, into the microwave or oven.
 Cook them and then shuck them.
 The easiest way to shuck is to cut the bottom of the ear off and squeeze the ear out.
 The corn silk will stay with the husks.
 The microwave formula is 4 minutes on high per ear.
 The oven is 30 minutes total (any number of ears) at 350 for 30 minutes.
 Remember this, there will be a test later, it’s hard.

-I prefer the grilled corn a bit but this is just so darn easy that I have been doing them over and over the last 2 weeks.
+I prefer the grilled corn a bit, but this is just so darn easy that I have been doing them over and over the last two weeks.

-The oven method is great if your cooking something else.
+The oven method is great if you’re cooking something else.
 Just toss them in when you have about 30 minutes to go.
 The microwave method if you’re moving fast.

 Remove from oven with a hot pad.
 With a SHARP chef knife cut off the bottom of the ear of corn.
 I take out the bottom row of kernels.
 Helpful tip: while you still have the knife in your hand, slide the knife between the ear of corn and the husk and cut a couple of slits in the husk about 1 inch up two sides.
 The next step will be so much easier.